segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 ### Create an audience and finish DV360 configuration

 [Create an audience](/docs/personas/audiences) in a new or existing Engage space.
-After you create the audience, you can select the Display & Video 360 (Actions) destination you created before.
+After you create the audience, you can select the Display & Video 360 (Actions) Destination you created before.

 > info ""
 > These settings are tied to a single audience.
 Each additional audience you send to DV360 requires you to input these values.